baccigalupi/CalOrders/Artifacts/README.md

 k.
 Created a prototype that works on multiple devices, and presents a responsive design; |[TODO link to mobile version][TODO link to desktop version]
 l.
 Used at least five (5) modern and open-source technologies, regardless of architectural layer (frontend, backend, etc.) | [Technologies](https://github.com/OncoreLLC/CalOrders/wiki/Modern-and-Open-Source-Technologies)
 m.
 Deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as Service(PaaS) provider, and indicated which provider they used | [TODO link to page]
 n.
-Developed automated unit tests for their code |[AutomatedTesting](https://github.com/OncoreLLC/CalOrders/wiki/Automated-Testing)
+Developed automated unit tests for their code |[Automated Testing](https://github.com/OncoreLLC/CalOrders/wiki/Automated-Testing)
 o.
 Setup or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider | [Build and Deployment](https://github.com/OncoreLLC/CalOrders/wiki/Build-and-Deploy)
 p.
 Setup or used configuration management | [Configuration Management](https://github.com/OncoreLLC/CalOrders/wiki/Configuration-Management)
 q.
 Setup or used continuous monitoring | [Continuous Monitoring](https://github.com/OncoreLLC/CalOrders/wiki/Continuous-Monitoring)
 r.
-Deployed their software in an open source container, such as Docker (i.e., utilized operating-system-level virtualization) |
+Deployed their software in an open source container, such as Docker (i.e., utilized operating-system-level virtualization) | [Application Container Deploymente](https://github.com/OncoreLLC/CalOrders/wiki/Application-Container-Deployment)
 s.
 Provided sufficient documentation to install and run their prototype on another machine and | [Setup and Deployment](https://github.com/OncoreLLC/CalOrders/wiki/Setup-and-Deployment)
 t.
 Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge |